Plasterers apply plaster or other materials to buildings. They usually specialise in either interior or exterior

 The Building and Construction Industry Training Organisation (BCITO) oversees plasterer apprenticeships.

 - Building and Construction Industry Training Organisation website - information on exterior plastering apprenticeships

 - Building and Construction Industry Training Organisation website - information on interior systems apprenticeships

 There are no specific secondary education requirements to become a plasterer.
 However, NCEA Level 2 maths, English and construction and mechanical technologies are useful.

-Year 11 and 12 students can learn more about the construction industry, and gain relevant skills, by doing National Certificates in Building, Construction and Allied Trades (Levels 1 and 2) through the BConstructive programme.
+Year 11 and 12 learners can find out more about the construction industry, and gain relevant skills, by doing National Certificates in Building, Construction and Allied Trades (Levels 1 and 2) through the BConstructive programme.

 For Year 11 to 13 learners, trades academies and the STAR and Gateway programmes are good ways to gain relevant experience and skills.